TheoLeanse/CVdraft/README.md

 - Script reports
 - Product descriptions

+#### BDD

+Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

+  Testing, plus breaking things down into tasks and designing problems.

+- I achieved A during my work at B (job, or otherwise)
+- I contributed to the growth of X while doing Y (job, or otherwise)
+- I built this, made this, broke this, fixed this, etc.
+- A link to some on-line evidence (blogs, videos, articles, etc.)

 #### Self-direction, motivation, dedication

 I am lucky enough to know what I want to do, and I don't want to squander that privilege.